notmuch/notmuch/doc/man1/notmuch-search.rst

             (--format=json), or as an S-Expression list (--format=sexp).

             Note that each message may have multiple filenames associated with it.
-All of them are included in the output, unless limited with the --duplicate=N option.
+All of them are included in the output (unless limited with the --duplicate=N option).
+This may be particularly confusing for **folder:** or **path:** searches in a specified directory, as the messages may have duplicates in other directories that are included in the output, although these files alone would not match the search.

         **tags**
             Output all tags that appear on any message matching the